WATCH A VIDEO UPDATE!

 Jim’s gateway design was presented virtually to the committee and approved by the Norfolk Arts Commission on 11/01/23.
 The project will be completed in 2024.

-The community has been invited to personally have a part in the project by participating in the creation of individual molds.
-We had over 40 attendees at our 1st event and all are invited to participate Saturday, April 13th, 1-3pm at Norview Community Center.
-All materials provided.
-All ages welcome.
+The community was invited to personally have a part in the project by participating in the creation of individual molds.

-The artist and his team will work with the community during a free and open to the public iron pour event on May 4th, 1-4pm at Norview Middle School which will result in a variety of castings that will then be assembled into a circular keyhole shaped gate.
+The artist and his team worked with the community during a free and open to the public iron pour event on May 4th, at Norview Middle School which resulted in almost 200 castings being created from molds carved by Norfolk residents.
+Each individual artwork will become a permanent part of Gallucci’s 16′ Keyhole Gateway sculpture.
+The community was in awe as scrap metal was crammed into a three-thousand-degree furnace, melted down, and poured into the molds they had created.
 The keyhole symbol was selected as a metaphor for the concept of unlocking, discovery and new opportunities.